becodeorg/hamilton-7-react-project-l4ur4nn3/README.md

 * The deployment.
 I was working with Parcel and there was no possibility to deploy without errors.
 After 2 days I remade it on Vite and it worked like a charm.
 It was a minor difficulty tho, it didn't restrain me, I could still work on my project meanwhile.

 ## Additional notes
-In the ressources files, you can find a pdf with my manual notes, code and the tutorials I followed.
+In the ressources folder, you can find a pdf with my manual notes, code and the tutorials I followed.